Spotting Cashier’s Check Scams and Fraud

 Two popular employment scams include fake cashier’s checks:

-• Mystery shopper scam: In this scam, the fraudster will hire people to report on the quality of various money transfer businesses as mystery shoppers.
-As part of the assessment, the victim of the scam will receive a cashier’s check to deposit at a local bank, then send the money back to the employer through a money transfer service (say, a wire transfer) to evaluate the service.
-After sending the cash back to the fake employer, the victim will learn from the bank that the cashier’s check was fraudulent.
+• Mystery shopper scam: In this scam, the fraudster hires people to report on the quality of various money transfer businesses as mystery shoppers.
+As part of the assessment, the victim of the scam receives a cashier’s check to deposit at a local bank, then sends the money back to the employer through a money transfer service (a wire transfer, for example) to evaluate the service.
+After sending the cash back to the fake employer, the victim learns from the bank that the cashier’s check was fraudulent.
 Instead, the funds sent to the scammer came out of the “real” funds in their bank account.

-In addition, some remote work scams may be overpayment scans, described below.
+In addition, some remote work scams may be overpayment scams, as described below.

 Windfall Scams

-Windfall scams are common and often involve a cashier’s check.
-In a popular scheme, scammers will lead victims to believe they’ve won the lottery (usually a foreign lottery); in others, victims will learn they’ve received an inheritance.
+Windfall scams are common and often involve a fraudulent cashier’s check.
+In a popular scheme, scammers lead victims to believe they’ve won the lottery (usually a foreign lottery).
+In another scenario, they tell someone that they’ve inherited money.

 To claim the earnings, however, the victim must pay taxes and fees.
-They’ll cash the fake cashier’s check they have been sent and wire money to the scammer before learning that the cashier’s check was fake.
-You’ll then have to repay the bank — and be out the money you paid the fraudster.
+They typically cash the fake cashier’s check they have been sent and wire money to the scammer before learning that the cashier’s check was fake.
+This leaves the victim responsible for repaying the full amount to the bank.

 Recommended: Terrible Financial Advice to Avoid